paulnta/Polliwog/report/README.md

 {
     _id: 422334578,
     poll: 345ae2224df,
-    title: 'What is a scenario',
+    title: 'What is a scenario?',
     type: 'reminder',
     choices: [899982, 42257, 12347]
 }